phuong-hoa-vu/Mclaren-Performance-Analysis/README.md

   - Avgerage Finishing Position
   - Percentage of races finishing in the top 10

+---
+## Key Takeaways

+- McLaren’s strongest season was 2024, showing a clear performance comeback with their highest podium rate and improved team ranking.
+- Monza stood out as the most successful circuit, contributing the highest number of podium finishes over the decade.
+- Era-based driver comparisons revealed close performance gaps, with some drivers outperforming others on specific circuits.
+- Circuit performance analysis helped highlight track-specific strengths that could guide future strategy or development focus.

+---
 ## Tools & Skills

 - **Power BI Desktop**